 Madeira Beach home prices are not only among the most expensive in Florida, but Madeira Beach real estate also consistently ranks among the most expensive in America.

-Madeira Beach is a decidedly white-collar city, with fully 87.40% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Madeira Beach is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Madeira Beach who work in sales jobs (19.22%), management occupations (17.73%), and office and administrative support (9.90%).
+Madeira Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Madeira Beach is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Madeira Beach who work in management occupations (18.30%), sales jobs (12.92%), and office and administrative support (10.25%).

-Telecommuters are a relatively large percentage of the workforce: 10.30% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Madeira Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Madeira Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madeira Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Madeira Beach include Irish, English, Italian, and Polish.
+Important ancestries of people in Madeira Beach include German, English, Irish, Italian, and Polish.

 The most common language spoken in Madeira Beach is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Portuguese.